molangning/reversing-discord/README.md

 `extracted` directory contains source code decompiled with jadx-gui

 Manifest.json was retrieved from discord with the version number of 201.13, if you want to access the files you should replace `app/src/main/...` with `apk/extracted/_base.apk/...`

-decompiled_bundles.7z contains the decompiled source code.
-It is compressed as it exceeds github's file limit.
-I highly suggest redecompiling the files as the bundles may be outdated.

 ## Notes and details